eestrada/voll/SPECIFICATION.md

 a procedure may be supplied to only parse the values `true` and `false` as booleans, which are the only allowable boolean values in JSON.
 Such a procedure should be clearly named such as `parseAsJsonBoolean`.
-An implementation instead may instead use an optional parameter on the main boolean conversion procedure to enable this behavior.
+An implementation may instead use an optional parameter on the main boolean conversion procedure to enable this behavior.

 Implementations MUST NOT allow the convenience procedures